|

 Hello, Mr. Sierak.

-First, let me state that you're artwork is extremely inspiring!
-I have to say
+me state that you're artwork is extremely inspiring!
+I have to say that my

-Piggies".
 I love all of your work, but these just make me tear up.
-Keep the

-artwork coming!
-I absolutely adore it... and you should share your talent!
+Keep the artwork coming!
+I absolutely adore it... and you should share your

 Sincerely,